BujjuIsABee/shimelinux/README.md

 ## How to use

 When you open ShimeLinux, a Shimeji will appear.
-To add more Shimeji, click on the tray icon and select "Choose Shimeji...."
-Then, click on the "Add" button to open the `/img` folder.
-Once you've added Shimeji to this folder, you can reopen the image set chooser and select the Shimeji you want.
+To add more Shimeji, click the tray icon and select "Choose Shimeji...."
+Then, click the "Add" button to open the `/img` folder.
+Once you've added Shimeji to this folder, you can reopen the Shimeji chooser and select the Shimeji you want.
 Shimeji in the `/img/unused` folder will be ignored.